Aayushtech28/PromptShield-XAI/README.md

 > *The Streamlit UI showing real-time threat analysis, token-level SHAP explanations, and risk scoring for a submitted prompt.*

+## 🌐 Deployment
+The framework is split into a decoupled architecture for scalability:
+* **Frontend:** Hosted on Streamlit Community Cloud.
+* **Backend:** FastAPI engine hosted on Render (Python 3.11) Experience the detection engine in real-time at the **[PromptShield-XAI Interactive Sandbox](https://promptshield-xai.streamlit.app/)**.
+*Note: As this is hosted on a free tier, the backend may require ~50 seconds to "spin up" on the first request.*

 ---

 ## 🔍 Problem Statement